 You are also very talented in contemporary dance and martial arts.
 How do you balance your time with these activities?
 Are they became a meaningful extension of your acting career?

-I am sorry to say that I am not talented and actualy I am quite clumsy.
+I am sorry to say that I am not talented and actually I am quite clumsy.
 But this training keeps me prepared, being invigorated.
-It’s a very important discipline in the practice or martial arts.
+It’s a very important discipline in the practice of martial arts.
 I can say in any kind of job.
-And as I have a chinese look, they always want Asian people to kick somebody or do some Taichi, Kungfu before having a romance or family problem.
+And as I have a Chinese look, they always want Asian people to kick somebody or do some Taichi, Kungfu before having a romance or family problem.

 You were born in Taiwan, now you live and work in Spain.
 What are the main differences and opportunities of both countries?